JebBarbas/jebcolors/README.md

 ```

 ## ColorGroups
-There are 255 colors divided in 8 Color Groups.
+There are 269 colors divided in 8 Color Groups.
 - bootstrapMainColors (bootstrap's colors like "success", "primary" or "dark")
 - bootstrapUnusedColors (bootstrap's unused colors like "purple", "orange" or "teal")
 - bootstrapGrayColors (bootstrap's gray colors like "gray100" - "gray900")
 - jebcMainColors (The colors that are from this module, like "magic", "juice" or "ocean")
+- jebcUnusedColors (This colors are some that aren't exported before, like "silver2", "roseGold" and "spaceGrey")
 - consoleColors (The colors that you can use in the Windows CMD, like "red", "blue" or "green")
 - webColors (The web colors like "deepPink", "hotPink" or "pink")
 - socialMainColors (The colors of social media, like "facebook", "github" or "google")